fhfuih/ust-parser/README.md

 ## Templating

-Upon using nunjucks template engine, you can easily add/remove entries by editing `src/template/data.yaml`, without any HTML/CSS/JS knowledge.
+Upon using nunjucks template engine, you can easily add/remove entries by editing `src/template/data.yaml`, without touching any HTML/CSS/JS codes.
 Documentation is written at the top of the file.

 ## To-do